Aggressive, Creative, Experienced™

 Prenuptial or Antinuptial Agreements

-Prenuptial or antenuptial agreements and postnuptial agreements are the most effective tool in eliminating or reducing the subjectivity of an estate during the course of and after a divorce.
-Either agreement can specifically designate what property each spouse or potential spouse will receive in the event that they divorce at some time in the future.
-Prenuptial or antenuptial agreements are agreements that are executed by two people prior to their marriage.
-Postnuptial agreements are executed by a couple sometime after their marriage.
-In Georgia, the most important part of drafting an enforceable pre or post-nuptial agreement is ensuring that each of the spouses has disclosed, in writing, all of their financial affairs including assets and debts.
-That complete disclosure needs to be attached to any prenuptial or postnuptial agreement in order for a court to determine that it should apply and be binding if the spouses later decide to divorce.
+Prenuptial or antenuptial and post-nuptial agreements are the most effective tool in eliminating or reducing an estate’s subjectivity during and after a divorce.
+Either agreement can specifically designate what property each spouse or potential spouse will receive if they divorce at some time in the future.
+Prenuptial or antenuptial agreements are agreements that two people execute before their marriage.
+A couple manages post-nuptial agreements sometime after their marriage.
+In Georgia, the most important part of drafting an enforceable pre or post-nuptial agreement is ensuring that each spouse has disclosed all of their financial affairs, including assets and debts, in writing.
+That complete disclosure must be attached to any prenuptial or post-nuptial agreement for a court to determine that it should apply and be binding if the spouses later decide to divorce.

-Prenuptial and Postnuptial agreements are not a one size fits all.
+Prenuptial and Postnuptial agreements are not one-size-fits.
 Schedule a meeting with our attorney to discuss your needs.
 We will review your current plan, discuss your needs and work with you to develop and implement a plan that addresses your needs.